Pinterest Pixel

 3. Focus on Clarity: Make sure the chart is sized appropriately for visibility.
 Larger presentations may require adjusting text size and chart elements for readability.

-What Exactly is a Tornado Chart and When is it Used?
+What is a Tornado Chart?

 A Tornado Chart is a type of bar chart that enables sensitivity analysis, often used in risk management to compare the impact of variables.
 It lays out variables side by side in descending order, like a tornado.
-It’s especially helpful in decision-making where understanding the relative importance of variables is crucial.
+It’s especially helpful in decision-making where understanding the relative importance of variables is important.

 Can Tornado Charts Be Created Automatically in Excel?